rekumar/labgraph/docs/source/index.rst

    :scale: 100 %
    :alt: An example graph for a single Sample

    This is a graph for a single Sample.
-Learn more in the :doc:`schema` section.
+Learn more in the :doc:`schema_overview` section.

 Node Types
 """""""""""
 Here is a brief overview of the four node types and their roles in the data model.
-Further details on allowed node relationships can be found in the :doc:`schema` section.
+Further details on allowed node relationships can be found in the :doc:`schema_overview` section.

 - :py:class:`Material <alab_data.Material>` nodes are the fundamental building blocks of the data model.
 These represent a material in a given state.